 - Is the Featured Image Prompt included?
 Is the Blog Post Excerpt included?

-- Are optional activities clearly marked and low-effort?
+- Are optional activities clearly marked and low-effort (but B1 relevant)?

 - Is the plan detailed enough?
 Is the overall amount of material concise?

-- Does the plan address the specific input topic effectively?
+- Does the plan address the specific input topic effectively at a B1 level?

 Leave a Reply